-The President of Azerbaijan is elected for a five year term.
+The President of Azerbaijan is elected for a five-year term.
 The President appoints the Prime Minister and the Council of Ministers (the Cabinet).
-Current President Ilham Aliyev won a landslide victory with 77 per cent of the vote in 2003, and was re-elected on 15 October 2008 with roughly 89 per cent of the vote.
-In a referendum on 18 March 2009, voters in Azerbaijan approved a package of constitutional amendments including a removal of the two-term limit on presidential tenure.
-The change to the constitution allowed President Aliyev to stand again in the October 2013 presidential elections, where he again won a landslide victory with 84.5 per cent of the vote.
-The 2013 presidential elections were criticised by the Organisation for Security and Cooperation in Europe (OSCE) as being seriously flawed, and undermined by limitations on freedoms of expression and association, the intimidation of candidates and voters, and a restrictive media environment.
+The current President, Ilham Aliyev, took office in 2003.
+He was re-elected in October 2008 and again in October 2013 after a 2009 referendum approved a constitutional amendment to remove the two-term limit on presidential tenure.
+The 2013 presidential elections were criticised by the Organisation for Security and Cooperation in Europe (OSCE) as being seriously flawed and undermined by limitations on freedoms of expression and association, intimidation of candidates and voters, and a restrictive media environment.

-Australia recognised Azerbaijan's independence on 26 December 1991.
-The Australian Embassy in Turkey provides consular assistance to Australians in Azerbaijan and Australia’s Ambassador in Ankara has non-resident accreditation to Azerbaijan.
+Australia recognised Azerbaijan's independence on 26 December 1991 after Azerbaijan re-gained independence from the Soviet Union.
+Australia’s Ambassador in Ankara has non-resident accreditation to Azerbaijan.
 Azerbaijan established an Embassy in Australia in June 2013.

-According to the 2011 census, 450 people living in Australia identified themselves as of Azeri ancestry.
+In the 2011 census, 450 people living in Australia claimed Azeri ancestry.

-Australia’s then-Ambassador for Counter-Terrorism, Mr Bill Fisher, visited Azerbaijan in September 2013.
-The Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood visited Azerbaijan in June 2012 and the Azerbaijani Deputy Minister for Foreign Affairs, Khalaf Khalafov, visited Australia in April 2012.
+Australia’s Ambassador for Counter-Terrorism, Mr Bill Fisher, visited Azerbaijan in September 2013.
+The Prime Minister's Special Envoy to Eastern Europe, the Balkans and the Caucasus, Dr Russell Trood, visited Azerbaijan in June 2012.
+Azerbaijan’s Deputy Minister for Foreign Affairs, Khalaf Khalafov, visited Australia in April 2012.
 In February 2009, the Hon Sabir Rustemkhanly MP, Chairman of the Civil Solidarity Party and Co-chair of the World Azerbaijanis Congress, visited Australia.
-Then Vice-President Ilham Aliyev visited Australia in 2000 for the Sydney Olympics.
+As Vice-President, Ilham Aliyev – currently the President of Azerbaijan – visited Australia in 2000 for the Sydney Olympics.

 Bilateral economic and trade relationship

-For advice on doing business in Azerbaijan, see Austrade’s website Austrade's website.
+For advice on doing business in Azerbaijan, see Austrade's website.